lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - A Desktop Application Group is also created (with the naming convention `<HostPoolName>- DAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Desktop Application Group Users` AD security group.
 - A Workspace is also created (with the naming convention `ws-<HostPoolName>` via the `GetAzAvdWorkSpaceName()` function of the `$HostPool` PowerShell class)
 - The Session Hosts are added to the HostPool and are either AD Domain joined or EntraID joined (depending of the identity provider configured).
 If Entra ID is the used identity provider a dynamic group is created with the following naming convention :  `<HostPoolName> - Devices`
-- A Log Analytics Workspace is also deployed (with the naming convention `log-<HostPoolName>`) and the Session Hosts are connected to it.
+- A Log Analytics Workspace is also deployed (with the naming convention `log-<HostPoolName>`via the `GetLogAnalyticsWorkSpaceName()` function of the `$HostPool` PowerShell class) and the Session Hosts are connected to it.
 More details can be found [here](https://learn.microsoft.com/en-us/training/modules/monitor-manage-performance-health/3-log-analytics-workspace-for-azure-monitor) and [here](https://www.rozemuller.com/deploy-azure-monitor-for-windows-virtual-desktop-automated/#update-25-03-2021).
 - The [Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview) is also installed on the Session Hosts and the configured event logs and performance counters are collected via a dedicated [Data Collection Rule](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview?tabs=portal).

 ### Helpers functions